phekno/containers/README.md

 **Note**: Deprecated containers will remained published to this repo for 6 months after which they will be pruned.

 ## Credits

+This repo (if you haven't figured it out already) was forked from [onedr0p's containers repo](https://github.com/onedr0p/containers).
+Huge thanks to them for providing this sort of thing.

 A lot of inspiration and ideas are thanks to the hard work of [hotio.dev](https://hotio.dev/) and [linuxserver.io](https://www.linuxserver.io/) contributors.